frameable/el/README.md

 }
 ```

+> Once a template is rendered to html, it then needs to find its way into the DOM.
+El renders first to a [DocumentFragment](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment), then traverses the fragment and its corresponding component in the actual DOM, and selectively alters the real DOM only where the two structures diverge.

 ## Style

 Specify CSS via the `css` method.
 Styles are scoped so that they only apply to elements in this component.
 Neither ancestors nor descendants of this component will be affected by these styles.The built-in preprocessor adds support for implicit nesting and ampersand selectors.